 The Internet can give online scammers, hackers, and identity thieves access to your computer, personal information, and finances.
 You can reduce the chance of a crime by following these tips:

-It's hard to believe, but elder abuse can happen anywhere.
+It’s hard to believe, but elder abuse can happen anywhere.
 It can take place at home by family or friends or in a nursing home by professional caregivers.
-Some people don't think of elder abuse as a crime, but it is.
 Abuse can take many forms such as physical harm, financial loss, sexual abuse, or neglect by someone you trust.
 Verbal threats or rude words are another form of elder abuse.
+Elder abuse is a crime.
 If someone you know is being abused, or if you need help, remember:

 Here are some helpful resources:

 American Bar Association

 Chicago, IL 60654

 Check out a company online

 Washington, DC 20580

 1-877-382-4357 (FTC helpline/toll-free)

 1-877-438-4338 (ID hotline/toll-free)